paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 Some things to look for in this view would be the load average (displayed on the right side of the top row), and the value of the following for each CPU:

-**load**: It refers to the number of processes which are either currently being executed by the CPU or are waiting for execution.
+**load**: It refers to the number of processes which are either currently being executed on the CPU or are waiting for execution.
 The load average is broken down into three time increments.
 The first shows the load for the last one minute, the second for the last five minutes, and the final value for the last 15 minutes.
 Use the load average as a quick overview of how the system is performing.